Adventures in STEM Girls Camp

 Are you ready for Adventures in STEM (Science, Technology, Engineering and Mathematics)?
-Two of UT's largest research centers, CURENT and NIMBioS, have teamed up with 4-H this year to create another fun and educational summer day program for middle school-aged girls.
+Two of UT's largest research centers, CURENT and NIMBioS are working together again this year to create another fun and educational summer day program for middle school-aged girls.
 Students will be immersed in a week full of hands-on activities, lab visits, and team projects in UT labs and classrooms that expose the exciting challenges of being a scientist or researcher.
-Overall, the week will be geared towards students who are interested in expanding their knowledge of engineering, math, biology, and environmental sustainability.
+Overall, the week will be geared towards students who are interested in expanding their knowledge of engineering, math, and biology.

 Bring your thinking caps!

 What time?
 9am-4pm from Monday through Thursday, and 9am-3pm on Friday.

 Where?
 Min H. Kao Building (directions here), UT Knoxville Campus

 Who?
 Rising 7th-8th grade girls

 What's the format?
 Students will work with CURENT and NIMBioS for three days of activities.
 A day-long field trip to a variety of STEM-related UT labs and exhibits is also being planned.
 This day will give students an opportunity to get an on-campus college experience and explore multiple fields of study from a fun perspective.
 Finally, the girls will get a chance to showcase their research and activities during a poster presentation on Friday afternoon.
 Parents, guardians, and family are encouraged to attend the presentations to close out the week.